kvutien/Doc-Reading_Notes_ElizaOS/README.md

     ]
 }
 ```
-###	Plugins
+###	Plugins (work in progress)
-Question to NotebookLM: "*describe the workflow to build a plugin to access Google Earth Engine*"
+The question asked to NotebookLM is: "*describe the workflow to build a plugin to access Google Earth Engine*"

-Answer:
+NotebookLM's answer is:

 The sources do not describe how to build a plugin to access Google Earth Engine.
 The sources do describe how to build a plugin for the Eliza framework….
 They can be used to create custom actions and evaluators.